Updated: Jul 28

 They then proceeded to (you guessed it) expanding into LATAM and after a huge success and humble learnings in markets like Brazil, they now have their eyes firmly set on Asia.

-The leading executives from Jeff told online newspaper Valencia Plaza in September, 2019 that they were in the process of opening "new franchises in other Asian countries, reaching Vietnam, Thailand, Indonesia, Singapore and Hong Kong in the coming months."
+The leading executives from Jeff told online newspaper Valencia Plaza (Sep 2019) that they were in the process of opening "new franchises in other Asian countries, reaching Vietnam, Thailand, Indonesia, Singapore and Hong Kong in the coming months."

 According to Eloi Gómez, CEO and Eduardo González Requena, co-founder and expansion director, the number of franchisees is expected to reach 3,000, spread across Europe, Latin America and Asia.

-So what is really the best expansion route for a Spanish scaleup?
+What is really the best expansion route for a Spanish scale-up?

 After all, maybe best to try your wings in neighboring countries/markets with similar culture before going for other foreign countries?
 Or once you have worked through all the bugs in the systems -both tech and human dependent - and have solidified the launch processes you can basically do a "copy and paste" to any market worldwide?